gbdev/pandocs/content/Gameboy_Printer.md

 Tips
 ----

--   The printer has a timeout of 100ms for packets.
-If no packet is received within that time, the printer will return to an initialized state.
+-   **The printer has a timeout of 100ms for packets.
+If no packet is received within that time, the printer will return to an initialized state (meaning the link and graphics buffers are reset).**
--   There appears to be an undocumented timeout for the bytes of a packet.
-It\'s best to send a packet completely or with very little delay between the individual bytes, otherwise the packet may not be accepted.
+-   **There appears to be an undocumented timeout for the bytes of a packet.
+It\'s best to send a packet completely or with very little delay between the individual bytes, otherwise the packet may not be accepted.**
 -   To print things larger than 20x18 (like GB Camera images with big borders), multiple data packets with a following print command need to be sent.
 The print command should be set to no linefeed (neither